davidcalhoun/tle.js/README.md

 ```

 ### getLatLon specific time
 Get the latitude/longitude of a spacecraft at a specific time.

-Note that due to drift, the results
-become less accurate the farther away the time is from the time the TLE was generated (the TLE's
+Due to drift, the results become less accurate the farther away the time is from the time the TLE
-epoch).
+was generated (the TLE's epoch).

 ```js
 const timestampMS = 1502342329860;